Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Bruce’s Sub House

 Another fun attraction for children is Bruce’s Sub House, also known as Bruce’s Shark World.
-This interactive walk-through is basically a play area for children.
+This interactive walk-through is a play area for children.

 You can walk inside Bruce’s mouth and pretend to be shark bait.
-This is an excellent area for kids to run off some energy, let loose and stretch out a bit, especially when it’s raining outside.
+This is an excellent area for kids to run off some energy, let loose, and stretch out a bit, especially when it’s raining outside.

 It’s a pretty decent-sized space with several edutainment offerings.